mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Setre..."
 Kipnu said hesitantly, "She's a guardian now, right?"

-"Yes... she does what she must to maintain power among the guardians.
-Shinna pits them against each other for who can bring in the best people.
-But she still cares deeply for those she loves."
+"Yes...
+Linyu told me about what happened to you.
+She does what she must to maintain power among the guardians.
+Shinna pits them against each other for who can bring in more people."

+"She sounds nothing like the person I met last night."

+"I know this is hard to believe, but she is careful with her words, and she wouldn't harm anyone unless she thought they were a threat."

+Kipnu was starting to have his doubts, but there were still more questions quavering about in his mind.

-"So how did you become this great leader?"
+"So what did happen?
+How did you become the exiled leader of an island prison."

 "I told you this was a long story," thi said with a smirk.
+"When I was in Rudjan, working with Kanosin patients, I saw myself as just one of many doctors who were pursuing this goal.
+But after Ulukoma, my life's work became deeply personal and unique.
+I felt addiction, knew it deeply, like a relationship I wanted so badly to get out of but couldn't.
+And it was all around me in Ulukoma, affecting almost everyone I knew and had come to love.
+When I got sober, I could have just left this place - my sentence was long up.
+But these people were my family now, so for the next Ma'Tova I worked with each one of them to make it out of addiction.
+The ones that made it swore to me the lives I had given back to them, and learned my methods.

+"And then Shinna arrived.
+Many who fought so hard to break their addiction were seduced by the concept of antikan as a way to 'cheat' on their sobriety, but they never saw a drop.
+Others just wanted to feel superior over everyone else.
+Shinna made many empty promises and built an empire on the backs of their labor.
+Setre never gave up fighting for me and our tribe, grew impatient with my insistence on a peaceful resolution.
+She was right, of course, and at the end of it she forced me to leave to keep Linyu safe.
+I promised Setre I would return one day when Linyu was old enough, and I made her swear to me that she would keep the council alive.
+That day was yesterday.
+But when Linyu told me thi saw her in the forest, holding you down and taking you away, I knew it was over."

+"Why did you come back?" asked Kipnu.
+"Why would you risk the life of you and your child to be in a place like this?"

+"I'm not a child!" said Linyu, getting up from hae chair.
+Casra took hae hand to calm hae.

+"Our people are still here.
+Linyu's nather is still here.
+Every person that lived here had a bond to everyone else.
+Raising children, falling in love, building the village – everything was done with tremendous trust in each other.
+We accepted our divisions, our arguments; by working through them we accomplished great things.
+I cannot simply go back to being a Rudjani doctor as if this island wasn't a part of me.
+I cannot abandon my people to a careless mogul.
+This is where I belong."

+"You speak of them like they're your family."

+Thi sighed and paused to think.

+"Do you care about your junds, Kipnu?" thi asked.

+He hesitated, now aware of the pendant around his neck.

+"Yea," he said.
+"Of course."

+"Would you ever abandon them?"

+"No."

+"This is the same feeling.
+It takes time."

+He was silent, trying to find words to explain the disconnect in his mind, but the explanation eluded him.

+Casra became curious.
+"Your junds," thi said.
+"Tell me about them."

 <!-- left off -->

-"That struggle left an indelible mark on me.
-My life's work had become deeply personal and I resolved to help the rest of my tribe out of addiction and out of slavery.
-For the next Ma'Tova I built each one of them into a functional, social, living ex-addict and they swore to me the lives I had given back to them.
-My tribe became the largest and most powerful in Ulukoma and we were happy, but I would never had imagined someone like Shinna arriving here.
-Many of my own people gave into hae manipulation and fell back into addiction.
-For those thi wanted to keep slaves, thi simply refused the antidote, while keeping kept her loyalists blissful and healthy by giving them single doses every night as a reward.
-When kanosin didn't work, thi used money from Kanosin sales to lure my people and turn them against me.
-My closest friend, Set, never gave up fighting for me and our tribe but once Shinna started forming a band of thugs, I knew that I could never win."

-"Set as in Setre?
-Thi was with you?"

-"Oh yes.

-"Yes. she had been a child slave in Holrag, toiling for hours to keep the iron furnaces hot.
-When she was still just a child, she escaped to Shaki and searched for a place to call home, but could never trust anyone long enough to settle down.
-She came to Ulukoma willingly, not as an addict or criminal, but a warrior looking for a purpose, and somehow she found it in me.
-To be honest, I don't remember how we met.
-Kanosin has a way of erasing your memories.
-But somehow in those grueling days of fighting the addiction, I had come to trust her.
-We became... close.
-Very close...
-But then Shinna came onto the scene, and Set grew impatient with my insistence on a peaceful resolution.
-When Lin and I left this island, I promised Set I would return one day, and I made her swear to me that she would keep our tribe alive.
-But yesterday, when Lin saw Set in the forest, holding you down and taking you away, I knew she had given up."

-"So everything you came back for is gone."

-"My people are still here.
-Drugged and enslaved.
-I can't go back to being a doctor.
-This is where I belong - in the dark, making a home for the forgotten."

-"That's quite noble of you," Kipnu said.

-"I came back because this is my home.
-Every member of my tribe had a bond to the entire tribe.
-Raising children, falling in love, building the village – everything was done with tremendous trust in the entire tribe.
-We accepted our divisions and our arguments and despite them, we accomplished so many things."

-"I don't think I could ever trust that many people."

-"It comes with time."

-He nodded in understanding, and then thi turned the conversation to him.

-"Do you trust your family, Kipnu?"

-He hesitated.
-"Yea, of course."

-Thi became curious.
-"Tell me about them," thi said.

 "Liffa was... is... everything good in my life.
 To the rest of Heiko thi is just a farmer, but they don't see hae like we do.
 Liffa holds us together, but there's this cloud of self-doubt that hangs above hae always.
 She doesn't pick up on affirmations."